2019 National Gathering

 In 2019, we gather at a time in which people of faith and conscience are again called to stand in the prophetic stream of those who have come before us, those who were not afraid to stir up #GoodTrouble for the sake of God’s kingdom.

 The history of engaging in #GoodTrouble is embedded in our faith tradition and our history as a nation and in the world.
 In the Bible, we read stories of the midwives who resisted Pharaoh and preserved the lives of Hebrew baby boys.
 We see Moses challenging the authority of Pharaoh, and Jesus overturn tables run by money changers.
-Throughout our U.S. history, colonists resisted England’s imperial overreach and enslaved Africans resisted captivity both physically and spiritually.
+Throughout our U.S. history, Native peoples resisted land theft and cultural assimilation by European settlers through many forms of resistance.
+Colonists resisted England’s imperial overreach and enslaved Africans resisted captivity both physically and spiritually.
 That spiritual resistance was especially pronounced in spirituals sung by those dehumanized by slavery.
 “Wade in the Water,” and other spirituals were messages of lament, hope and courage.
 They also included instructions on how to get to freedom.
 Years later, leaders such as Rev. Dr. Martin Luther King Jr., Rosa Parks, and John Lewis drew on these same spirituals for inspiration as they stirred up #GoodTrouble in their time.